Logic MT24, Gödel's completeness theorem

 Then $\Sigma^\ast$ is consistent since each $\Sigma _ n$ is, and $\Sigma^\ast$ is complete and witnessing by construction, since every sentence appears as some $\tau _ n$.

-@State a theorem related to the Henkin construction.
+@State a theorem that comes as a consequence of the Henkin construction.

 Every complete witnessing $\mathcal L$-theory $\Sigma$ has a model.